Faculty Position in

 The salary is competitive and is commensurate with qualifications and experience.
 The University of Oklahoma offers an excellent benefits program.
 For further information please access the Human Resources website.

-For full consideration, applicants should send a completed AMS cover sheet, curriculum vitae, a description of current and planned research, a statement of teaching experience and philosophy, and have four letters of recommendation (at least one of which must address the applicant's teaching experience and proficiency).
-Applicants are encouraged to submit these materials through MathJobs.
+For full consideration, applicants should send a completed AMS cover sheet, curriculum vitae, a description of current and planned research, a statement of teaching experience and philosophy, at least three recommendation letters addressing the candidate’s research, and at least one letter addressing the applicant's teaching experience and proficiency.
+Applicants are encouraged to submit these materials throug MathJobs.

 Mathematics Department Contact Information:

-The University of Oklahoma (OU) is a Carnegie-RU/VH public research university known for excellence in teaching, research, and community engagement, serving the educational, cultural, economic and healthcare needs of the state, region, and nation from three campuses: Norman, Health Sciences Center in Oklahoma City, and Tulsa Schusterman Center.
-OU enrolls over 30,000 students and has more than 2,700 full-time faculty members in 21 colleges.
+The University of Oklahoma (OU) is a Carnegie-RU/VH public research university known for excellence in teaching, research, and community engagement.
+With over 30,000 students and more than 2,700 full-time faculty members in 21 colleges, OU serves the educational, cultural, economic and healthcare needs of the state, region, and nation from three campuses: the main campus in Norman, the Health Sciences Center in Oklahoma City, and the Schusterman Center in Tulsa.